AshwinAashu/AshwinAashu/README.md

 <h1><a href="https://www.dowhileblog.com"> 👋  Hi, I’m Ashwin ! </a> </h1>

 I am a passionate web developer who believes in 'hack it till you crack it'.
 I am amazed by web development, blockchain, machine learning and IoT.
-They say a developer's primary social media should be github and not instagram which is why I quit instagram to focus on the explosive growth of my skillsets.
+I work primarily with ReactJS and have been using React Native for my personal projects.
+I believe in progress over perfection so I try to learn new concepts by toying around with small projects.

+My priority for the next two years is to understand the nuances of web development and get exposure to technologies such as cloud and DevOps.

-<h3> I'm using </h3>
+<h3> I'm currently working with </h3>

 HTML | CSS | JavaScript | ReactJS | NodeJS | Python | Spring Boot